 - Regulatory Recovery Fee (RRF): This fee is charged per line of service, covering the costs of regulatory compliance and government mandates.
 One source states that 8×8 charges $3.49 per extension for the RRF.

 - E911 Service Fee: This fee is added to cover the costs of providing 911 services, which is a mandated service by governments.
-One source indicates that 8×8 charges $1.99 per extension for their E911 service fee.
+One source indicates that 8×8 charges $1.99 per extension for its E911 service fee.

 - International Calls: While some plans offer unlimited calling to certain countries, international calls outside of that list will incur additional charges.